 Can vulvar cancer be prevented?

-The risk of vulvar cancer can be reduced by avoiding certain risk factors and by treating pre-cancerous conditions before an invasive cancer develops.
-These steps cannot guarantee prevention but can greatly reduce your chances of developing vulvar cancer.
+The risk of vulvar cancer can be lowered by avoiding certain risk factors and by having pre-cancerous conditions treated before an invasive cancer develops.
+Taking these steps cannot guarantee that all vulvar cancers are prevented, but can greatly reduce your chances of developing vulvar cancer.

 Avoid HPV infection